bacioana/frontend-nanodegree-feedreader/README.md

 ## Instructions

-To start reading, load index.html in your favourite browser.
+To start reading, download the repository and load index.html in your favourite browser.
 Click on a title to read more.